 High efficiency lighting

-If it’s a new building, then daylighting should be part of the design strategy.
+If it’s a new building in Houston, then daylighting should be part of the design strategy.
 Why pay for light that the sun can provide for free?
 Daylighting requirements should be balanced with mechanisms for controlling solar heat gain.
 Think about the orientation of the building and consider the angle of light and the desirability of solar gain for all four seasons.

 In new buildings, high efficiency lighting should be a given.
 In a renovation, it’s an easy win.
 Highly efficient, long lasting LEDs are now available in configurations that mimic traditional incandescent bulbs, and they offer an alternative to fluorescent strip lighting.
 However, occupancy controls may be the most revolutionary recent advance in lighting systems.